sournk/kislitsyn.me.hugo/content/personal/algo/rating/_index.md

 weight: 1
 ---

 Here is a list of the projects I have worked on.
 I have put each project into different categories based on the types of trading it uses.
+There is a description available for some `Public` projects, which may be of interest.

 | # | Name | Type | Tags |
 |---|------|------|------|